cosmos/cosmos-sdk/docs/join-mainnet.md

 ### Add Seed Nodes

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.gaiad/config/config.toml`.
-The [`launch`](https://github.com/cosmos/launch) repo contains links to some seed nodes.
+The [`launch`](https://github.com/cosmos/launch) repo contains links to some seed nodes for mainnet, and [`testnet`](https://github.com/cosmos/testnets) repo contains links to seeds for the testnets.

 If those seeds aren't working, you can find more seeds and persistent peers on a Cosmos Hub explorer (a list can be found on the [launch page](https://cosmos.network/launch)).